It’s not the Groundhog’s Fault You’ve got (Pest) Problems

-Mice and other pest infestations can be affected by the seasons, but they shouldn’t happen in your home on a seasonal basis.
-If you want keep rodents, insects and other household pests outside where they belong, you have to be prepared.
+Mice and other pest infestations can be affected by the seasons, so homeowners need a seasonal pest prevention plan.
+Plan ahead and prepare to keep rodents, insects and other household pests outside where they belong.
 You can’t just set out a few mouse traps or ant baits and think this year will be different than the last, but you can prevent pest problems with these three steps:

 - Clean up.
 Keep your home clean and clear of anything that might lure rodents or insects inside.
 This includes traps and poisons, because they work by attracting the target to them – and then their untimely demise.

 - Seal up.
-Blocking potential entry points such as cracks along your home’s foundation, holes in window screens, and gaps beneath doors will make it harder for pests to get into your home.
+Block potential entry points such as cracks along your home’s foundation, holes in window screens, and gaps beneath doors.
+This will make it harder for pests to get into your home.

 - Pouch up.
 Create a scent-based barrier to make pests Stay Away®.
-Botanical pest repellent pouches cover up the smells that rodents and insects are attracted to (like food) and block the scent trails they use to communicate with one another.
-Scent-based barriers also stop their ability to sense predators.
-They will chose to avoid the area altogether.
+Botanical pest repellent pouches cover up the smells rodents and insects are attracted to (like food).
+Stay Away also blocks the scent trails pests use to communicate with one another.
+Scent-based barriers blocks their ability to sense predators too.
+Household pests will choose to avoid the area altogether.

 Don’t wait to see if this year is just like the last, stop the problem before it begins!